aissat/easy_localization/README.md

 Donations
 ---------

 This project needs you!
 If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, feel free to donate.
-Your donation is highly appreciated (and I love food, coffee and beer).
+Your donation is highly appreciated (and I love food and coffee).
 Thank you!
 **PayPal**

 * **[Donate $5](https://paypal.me/aissatabdelwahab/5)**: Thank's for creating this project, here's a coffee for you!